mhulse/grunt-html-boiler/README.md

 ## About

-This repo is just an example of my prefered Grunt-powered asset/theme files workflow.
+This repo is just an example of my preferred Grunt-powered asset/theme files workflow.

 It’s my preference to separate asset/theme files from server-side code/templates.
 A few advantages to this type of setup is: